talhanai/kaldi-diar-latte/README.md

 ```

-I worked with 8,000Hz single-channel .wav files.
+NOTE: I worked with 8,000Hz single-channel .wav files.
 You can convert them like this.
 ```
 $> ffmpeg -n -i $inputfilename -ar 8000 -ac 1 $outputfilename.wav